tokyob0t/PotatoWidgets/README.md

 #### Wiki Under construction

 #### PotatoWidgets is a Python library or framework designed to simplify interaction with Python and GTK.
 It focuses on being simple yet powerful, drawing inspiration from AGS and EWW.
-The syntax is designed to be declarative, providing an intuitive way to define GTK widgets.
+The syntax is designed to be declarative, providing an intuitive way to define GTK widgets

 ### Syntax